 The following categories describe different ways we may use and disclose your medical information.
 The examples provided serve only as guidance and do not include every possible use or disclosure.

-- For Treatment.
+For Treatment.
 We will use and disclose your medical information to provide, coordinate, or manage your health care and any related service.
-For example, we may share your information with your primary care physician or other specialists to whom you are referred
+For example, we may share your information with your primary care physician or other specialists to whom you are referred for follow-up care.

 All such disclosures will be made in accordance with the requirements of Texas and federal laws and regulations.